mooreds/docs-1/guides/slack/chatbots.md

 - Navigate to **Deploy > Endpoints** and change the operation _webhook_ from **Not deployed** to **Deployed** if needed.
 - Check the box for **Deploy as webhook** and copy the deployed URL it produces.

-## Setting up a Slack slash command to POST to your webhook
+## Setting up a Slack event to POST to your webhook

 - In your Slack App configure page, select Event Subscriptions, and paste in the URL you copied from Transposit.
-If you copied the Dynamic Challenge code correctly, it should
+If you copied the Dynamic Challenge code correctly, it should automatically verify that the function is valid.
 - Install the Slack app with proper permissions into your workspace.

 ## Sample webhooks